-With the pillow holding the baby up, it can take strain off the mother’s back, neck, and shoulders when breastfeeding.
+With the pillow holding the baby up, it can take the strain off the mother’s back, neck, and shoulders when breastfeeding.

 A great many benefits can be associated with nursing pillow use.

 As previously mentioned, the pillow itself holds the baby up.
-This takes strain off the mother’s neck and back since she doesn’t need to bend down to meet the baby’s mouth.
+This takes the strain off the mother’s neck and back since she doesn’t need to bend down to meet the baby’s mouth.
 This promotes better posture and makes breastfeeding much more comfortable.

-In addition, it also takes strain off the mother’s shoulders and arms.
+In addition, it also takes the strain off the mother’s shoulders and arms.
 All she needs to do it support her baby’s head and neck; there is no need for her to hold her baby’s weight while feeding since the pillow is doing all the work.

 Both of these things together also allow for better posture when breastfeeding.
 I have heard several mothers regret their aches and posture years after they have breastfed due to the months of leaning over to breastfeed.